YazanAlkhalil/OWLNEST/README.md

 # Owlnest
-a LMS (Learning Managment system) for comapnies internal training.
+a LMS (Learning Managment system) for companies internal training.